 In a prior post, we look at some of the basics of probability.
 The prior forms of probability we looked at focused on independent events, which are events that are unrelated to each other.

 In this post, we will look at conditional probability which involves calculating probabilities for events that are dependent on each other.
 We will understand conditional probability through the use of Bayes’ theorem.

-If all events were independent in it would be impossible to predict anything because there would be no relationships between features.
+If all events were independent of it would be impossible to predict anything because there would be no relationships between features.
 However, there are many examples of on event affecting another.
-For example, thunder and lighting can be used to predictors of rain and lack of study can be used as a predictor for test performance.
+For example, thunder and lighting can be used to predictors of rain and lack of study can be used as a predictor of test performance.

 Thomas Bayes develop a theorem to understand conditional probability.
 A theorem is a statement that can be proven true through the use of math.
 Bayes’ theorem is written as follows

 The probability of event A given event B occurs

 Calculating probabilities using Bayes’ theorem can be somewhat confusing when done by hand.
 There are a few terms however that you need to be exposed too.

 - prior probability is the probability of an event without a conditional event

 - likelihood is the probability of a given event